codingcracker71/Reading_Quest/README.md

 # Reading_Quest

 ## Project Description
-I made a main menu for a reading videogame.
+I made a main menu for a reading and writing mobile videogame.

 ## Intended User or Player:
 This game is designed for  3-8 year old children developing their reading and writing skills.